jvdsande/mixt/packages/core/README.md

 That is quite a lot, but it is what is most often needed for any releases.
 Here all is taken care of for you in one simple command.

+#### `mixt bundle [package]` :

+Helper command for bundling a package with all its dependency cleanly hoisted to its level.
+This command is aimed at helping creating a container (i.e. Docker) aimed at a single application inside a monorepo.
+It does not transpile the code in any way, it only isolates a package from the rest of the repository while keeping it launchable.

+Here is the complete **Mixt** bundle flow:
+ - **Copy dist to bundle:** copy the built and resolved dist package to a `bundle` folder.
+Will crash if the `bundle` folder already exists
+ - **Merge node_modules:** merge the package and dist `node_modules`
+ - **Resolve dependencies:** find all dependencies of the copied dist package
+ - **Copy local dependencies:** local dependencies dist are copied to a `local_modules` folder inside `bundle`
+ - **Copy common dependencies:** copy common dependencies from the root's `node_modules` to the bundle's `node_modules`.
+This uses `package-lock.json` in order to find nested dependencies
+ - **Resolve local dependencies:** repeat steps 2-4 for each local dependency

+ This way, all dependencies are hoisted up to the `bundle` folder, which can then be safely packaged in a container or shipped individually.

 ## Dependency Handling <a name="dependency-handling"></a>